What does your $30 do?

 - We pay for printing and postage to mail our annual Membership Packet to nearly 3,000 households, encouraging residents to join the FPCA.

 - We pay for advertising to promote two Community Garage Sales each year, attracting buyers from around Central Ohio.

 - We pay to design and print the Forest Park Directory, which is updated every several years and delivered to all member households.

-- We typically pay for neighborhood social events, including the Easter Egg Hunt, Block Parties, and the Halloween Party.
-These events were cancelled during the pandemic, and we plan to revive them in 2023.
+- We pay for neighborhood social events, including the Easter Egg Hunt, Block Parties, and the Halloween Party.
+These events were cancelled during the pandemic, and we are reviving them in 2023.